tpm-rs/governance/project-docs/CHARTER.md

 without explicit, separate permission from such entity.
-The only exception to this rule is using the name of the sponsoring entity in the [Steering Committee List] to designate Steering Committee memberss sponsorship, subject to Section 5.3 Sponsor Revocation above."
+The only exception to this rule is using the name of the sponsoring entity in the [Steering Committee List] to designate Steering Committee members' sponsorship, subject to Section 5.3 Sponsor Revocation above."

 ## 7. Antitrust Policy